ResearchComputing/Documentation/docs/software/Containerizationon.md

 docker push <your-docker-username>/<repository>
 ```
 -->
-## Singularity
+## Apptainer (formerly Singularity)

-Singularity is a containerization software package that does not require
-users to have administrative privileges when running containers, and can
-thus be safely used on Research Computing resources such as Alpine and
-Blanca.
-Singularity is preinstalled on Research Computing resources, so all that is needed to run Singularity containers is to load the Singularity module on a compute node:
+Apptainer is a containerization software package that does not require users to have administrative privileges when running containers, and can thus be safely used on Research Computing resources.
+Apptainer is installed directly on all Alpine compute nodes, so there is no need to load any module to run Apptainer commands on Alpine.
+However, Apptainer is not currently installed on Blanca nodes, so you will need to load the Apptainer module to run Apptainer commands on Blanca:

 ```
-module load singularity/3.6.4
+module load apptainer/1.1.0
 ```

-Much like Docker, Singularity is a containerization software designed around compartmentalization of applications, libraries, and workflows.
-This is done through the creation of Singularity images which can be run as ephemeral Singularity containers.
-Unlike Docker, however, Singularity does not manage images, containers, or volumes through a central application.
-Instead, Singularity generates saved image files that can either be mutable or immutable based on compression.
+Much like Docker, Apptainer is a containerization software designed around compartmentalization of applications, libraries, and workflows.
+This is done through the creation of Singularity (SIF) images which can be run as ephemeral containers.
+Unlike Docker, however, Apptainer does not manage images, containers, or volumes through a central application.
+Instead, Apptainer generates saved image files that can either be mutable or immutable based on compression.

 ### Singularity Hub

-Singularity Hub is a container registry that allows users to pull images from a server and into a system with Singularity installed.
+Singularity Hub is a container registry that allows users to pull images from a server and into a system with Apptainer installed.
 Singularity Hub uses Github to host image recipes, builds images in the cloud from these recipes, and places the resulting images in the Singularity Hub registry. .

 **Note:** You do not need an account with Github if you only wish to pull Singularity images.